Introduction

 4. Employee feedback

-Of all the roles you are involved in as a project manager, gathering employee feedback plays the most crucial role.
+Gathering employee feedback plays the most crucial role of all the roles you are involved in as a project manager.
 As the project progresses, it is essential to review the performance of your team members.

-It is obvious that over the course of the project, the roles of different individuals may change.
-Therefore, such reviews will help in providing feedback to your team members about updates.
+It is evident that over the course of the project, the roles of different individuals may change.
+Therefore, such reviews will help provide feedback to your team members about updates.

 It is important to note here, that the objectives of the company might not have changed, but the way to reach there would have.
-This is the reason why you need to be in close proximity to your team at all times.
+This is the reason why you need to be near your team at all times.

 5. Planning everything from execution to delivery

 Ideally, you should have a strategy to achieve more in less.
-By more I mean, more outcomes, more quality, and more client satisfaction, while less refers to less resources and less time.
-In simple words, you must chalk out a pathway that will help you to complete the project successfully and efficiently.
-You could use any approach like Agile, Waterfall, etc. However, remember that your team should also be comfortable working in this environment.
+By more I mean, more outcomes, more quality, and more client satisfaction, while less refers to fewer resources and less time.
+Simply put, you must chalk out a pathway that will help you complete the project successfully and efficiently.
+You could use approaches like Agile, Waterfall, etc. However, remember that your team should also be comfortable working in this environment.

 6. Directing the team to achieve a common goal